openflighthpc/flight-deploy/README.md

 questions:
   - id: conditional_question
     env: CONDITIONAL_QUESTION
-    text: 'conditional_question:'
+    text: "conditional_question:"
+    type: conditional
     default: TRUE
     validation:
       type: bool    # remember that what is defined under the validation does not really matter but currently at least one validation item must be included
 ```
 For this kind of questions, only yes, y, no, or n a valid answers.

-Indeed, conditional questions can also have child questions.
+Conditional questions can also have child questions.
 Simply use `true` or `false` as the value of the `where` option for the child questions of a conditional question.

 ## Operation